 Hills is a tiny city located in the state of Minnesota.
-With a population of 675 people and just one neighborhood, Hills is the 424th largest community in Minnesota.
-Hills has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 668 people and just one neighborhood, Hills is the 424th largest community in Minnesota.
+Hills has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Hills is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Hills isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hills are a mix of both white- and blue-collar jobs.
 Overall, Hills is a city of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Hills who work in healthcare (13.20%), business and financial occupations (8.56%), and office and administrative support (6.60%).

-Hills is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Hills’s overall crime rate is lower than average for the country.
+Because of many things, Hills is a great place for families with children to consider.
+First of all, many other families with children live here, making Hills a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Hills has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Hills’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Being a small city, Hills does not have a public transit system used by locals to get to and from work.

-The population of Hills overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Hills, 21.61% have at least a bachelor's degree.
+The education level of Hills citizens is a little higher than the average for US cities and towns: 21.61% of adults in Hills have at least a bachelor's degree.

 The per capita income in Hills in 2022 was $34,633, which is middle income relative to Minnesota and the nation.
 This equates to an annual income of $138,532 for a family of four.
 However, Hills contains both very wealthy and poor people as well.